artyom-beilis/skyhopper/README.md

 - Left side, from top to bottom:

-    - Align button and status - pressing on it starts alignment process - you need to select a star you aligning on to.
+    - Align button and status - pressing on it starts alignment process - you need to select a star or planet you aligning on to.
     - Field of view - modify with `+`, `-` to adjust
     - If watch list is selected `<`,`>` controls for browsing watch list object.
 Selected object name is shown below